-The city prepares high quality financial statements, conversion entries, and footnote disclosures for the auditors to review.
-We agree with the assessment that adjusting journal entries were not always reviewed by someone in the city other than the preparer.
-However, because of the city's size, management does not believe it is cost effective to hire the additional staff needed with the expertise to review all aspects of financial reporting, and relies on the auditor for this review.
-Therefore, we anticipate that the material weakness in the internal control environment related to financial reporting review will continue to be reported in future years.
+The City prepares high quality financial statements, conversion entries, and footnote disclosures for the auditors to review.
+However, because of the City's size, management does not believe it is cost effective to hire the additional staff needed with the expertise to review all aspects of financial reporting and relies on the auditors for this review.
+Therefore, we anticipate that the material weakness in the internal control environment related to financial reporting review will likely continue to be reported in future years.